 New Jersey Employment Misrepresentation Lawyers

-If you are a professional who has gained respect in your field, no doubt companies will attempt to recruit you.
-Unfortunately, some corrupt employers use fraud and bait-and-switch tactics to lure high ranking workers into positions, only to have the job turn out to be something completely different.
+If you are a professional who has gained respect in your field, companies will undoubtedly attempt to recruit you.
+Unfortunately, some corrupt employers use fraud and bait-and-switch tactics to lure high-ranking workers into positions, only to have the job turn out to be something completely different.
 Misrepresentation, bait-and-switch tactics, and fraud are illegal in job recruitment and hiring in New Jersey.
-If you have been victim to employment fraud, you may be entitled to compensation.
+If you have been a victim of employment fraud, you may be entitled to compensation.

 The New Jersey employment law firm of Aiello Harris Abate, Law Group PC represents employees who have been subjected to misrepresentation.
 Our attorneys are committed to protecting the best interests of employees throughout New Jersey.